 Jaewoo (Jeffrey) Heo

 Hey!
-I'm Jaewoo (Jeffrey), a coterminal master's (MS) student in Computer Science at Stanford University.
-I'm a research assistant at the Stanford MARVL (Medical AI and ComputeR Vision Lab) where I am advised by Professor Serena Yeung-Levy.
-I am also a part of Stanford Vision and Learning Lab, where I work with Professor Ehsan Adeli in the Partner in AI-Assisted Care (PAC) group.
+I'm Jaewoo (Jeffrey), an ML researcher at the Stanford MARVL (Medical AI and ComputeR Vision Lab) where I am advised by Professor Serena Yeung-Levy.
+I am also a part of Stanford Vision and Learning Lab, where I work with Professor Fei-Fei Li and Professor Ehsan Adeli in the Partner in AI-Assisted Care (PAC) group.

-I received my B.S. in Computer Science with Honors from Stanford University in 2024.
-During my studies at Stanford, I've been primarily involved with computer vision and medical AI research.
-My recent works in query-agnostic deformable cross attention, diffusion models as prior, and VLM for reliable data generation aim to enhance our computational understanding of human behavior and interaction in 3D.
+I received my B.S. in Computer Science with Honors from Stanford University in 2024, and my M.S in Computer Science from Stanford University in 2025.
+Throughout my career in ML, I've been primarily involved with computer vision and medical AI research.
+My recent works in query-agnostic deformable cross attention, score distillation sampling with diffusion models, long-form video understanding, and VLM for reliable data generation aim to develop machines with enhanced spatiotemporal understanding of our world.

 In my free time, I enjoy playing the guitar, writing music, playing tennis, and watching soccer.
 I am a huge fan of The Beatles, Pink Floyd, and Billy Joel.
 I used to never be able to listen to music while coding, but I've recently developed a knack for putting on some bossa nova while working.